 “The ‘magic’ table really is a magical thing,” said John Hirsch, who spent a recent afternoon playing Tovertafel games with his family at Lenoir Woods, a Lutheran Senior Services (LSS) Life Plan Community in Columbia, Missouri.

 Tovertafel, which means “magic table” in Dutch, is a new technology that uses light projections onto a table to create an immersive and interactive experience that promotes movement, stimulation, and connection for people living with dementia.
-LSS is the first to offer it as part of their Memory Care services in its Life Plan Communities throughout Missouri and Illinois.
+LSS is the first to offer it as part of its centers with specialized memory care services in its Life Plan Communities throughout Missouri and Illinois.

 “I would encourage anyone to use it,” said John Hirsch.
 He and his wife Kathy are both Lenoir Woods residents, and Kathy recently moved from Independent Living to Greenwood, a Memory Care neighborhood in the community.
 Here they have found that Tovertafel provides an activity everyone can participate in during family visits.
 John’s daughter, son-in-law, and wife virtually painted pictures of dogs, popped bubbles, and spun tops together.
 “My wife got engaged in it.
 Everybody was having fun!” he said.